mgao6767/frds/docs/source/algorithms/gjr-garch-dcc.rst

  Esimation techniques
 **********************

-My implementation of :class:`frds.algorithms.GARCHModel_DCC` fits the GARCH-DCC model by a two-step quasi-maximum likelihood (QML) method.
+My implementation of :class:`frds.algorithms.GJRGARCHModel_DCC` fits the GJR-GARCH-DCC model by a two-step quasi-maximum likelihood (QML) method.

 Step 1.
-Use :class:`frds.algorithms.GARCHModel` to estimate the :doc:`/algorithms/garch` model for each of the returns.
-This step yields the estimates :math:`\hat{\Theta}_1`, including parameters for the individual GARCH models: :math:`\mu_1, \omega_1, \alpha_1, \beta_1,
+Use :class:`frds.algorithms.GJRGARCHModel` to estimate the :doc:`/algorithms/gjr-garch` model for each of the returns.
+This step yields the estimates :math:`\hat{\Theta}_1`, including parameters for the individual GJR-GARCH models: :math:`\mu_1, \omega_1, \alpha_1, \beta_1,
 \mu_2, \omega_2, \alpha_2, \beta_2`.
 We obtain also the maximized
 log-likelihood :math:`\ell(\hat{\Theta}_1)`.